-Scenario 1 resulted in an additional basin load of 1,424 lbs/yr TN.
-Scenario 3 resulted in an additional basin load of 213,995 lbs/yr TN.
-When compared to the results of the Suwannee River NSILT for WWTF, OSTDS and UTF sources (621,243 lbs/yr TN), it is estimated that growth in the basin could result in a 34% increase in nitrogen loading to the groundwater by 2040 from urban and residential growth.
+Scenario 1 resulted in an additional basin load of 1,557 lbs/yr TN.
+Scenario 3 resulted in an additional basin load of 256,972 lbs/yr TN.
+When compared to the results of the Wacissa River and Spring NSILT (550,677 lbs/yr TN), it is estimated that growth in the basin could result in an 0.3% to 46.6% increase in nitrogen loading to the groundwater by 2040.

-While it is unlikely that additional nutrient loading from future populations can be entirely avoided, the results of this analysis provides local governments information on how they can mitigate future nitrogen loading from urban and residential sources.
+While it is unlikely that additional nutrient loading from future populations can be entirely avoided, the results of this analysis provide local governments information on how they can mitigate future nitrogen loading by pursuing planning scenarios which prioritize the expansion of centralized sewer services that meet or exceed AWT standards for wastewater effluent.
+Entities with minor changes in 2040 loading under Scenarios 1 and 2 already have a high rate of sewering in their jurisdiction.

 This broad analysis is not being used to determine allocated reductions for responsible entities because it does not capture all local considerations and complexities of mixed land use, or current allocation approaches for wastewater.
 In addition, changes in nutrient loading from future population and development are difficult to model because much of it is dependent on the type and location of development, enforcement of local ordinances, future home values, and future social attitudes towards lawn maintenance and waste management.
 There are also complex dynamics associated with new urban development in which loading from human activities is compounded by potential removal or conversion of forest lands or green spaces, which had previously provided natural remediation of atmospheric and soil nutrients, as well as other ecosystem benefits.
 However, the results show trends in how loading in the basin might change in the coming decades without comprehensive local and regional planning.
-Local governments can use this information to incorporate water quality considerations when developing and implementing local ordinances, comprehensive plans, stormwater planning, and enhanced OSTDS incentive programs in areas of urban expansion.